IOCoin/iocoin/README.md

 Our Dev team is currently working on DIONS (decentrilized i/o name server).
 We have been in development of DIONS for almost 1 1/2 years and we are currently in final beta stage.

-Our source code for DIONS is now Open Source CLICK BELOW
+Our source code for I/O Coin DIONS upgrade is now Open Source

+CLICK BELOW
 ===========================

 https://github.com/IOCoin/DIONS.